pcengines/apu2-documentation/docs/debug/cpu_frequency.md

 explain sudden problems with reproducing.
 A look at the source code however shows that it is set as 0x65, against instructions from BKDG.
 If this value was indeed different it had to be set by some other agent (payload, OS, AGESA).

+#### Fix

+Setting `D18F5x12C[WaitVidCompDis]` resolved both this issue as well as problems with reboot.
+This bit is protected by `D18F2x1B4[SmuCfgLock]` after system or a payload starts, but is cleared during init.